SwapnanilDatta/NEXUS/README.md

 ### Prerequisites
 - Python 3.9+
 - Flask and required libraries (see `requirements.txt`)
-- MySQL or SQLite database setup
+- MySQL and Mongodb database setup

 ### Steps
 1. Clone the repository: